 Next, loosen the steering nuts using a breaker bar.
 This ensures that you do not remove the steering wheel completely.
-Pull back and forth because the steering wheel could be strongly attached to the steering shaft.
-Once this becomes loose to remove the nuts on the steering wheel, and you should see the clocking spring.
+Pull it back and forth because the steering wheel could be strongly attached to the steering shaft.
+Once this becomes loose to remove the nuts on the steering wheel, you should see the clocking spring.
 You will notice some form of a harness that connects the clocking springs at the bottom and back of the steering wheel.
-Most of the time the clocking spring is held in place by clips, but you may find some bolts.
+Most of the time, the clocking spring is held in place by clips, but you may find some bolts.

-Checking the passenger airbag circuit connection and the clocking system are some of the ways that you can remove airbag light without a scanner.
+Checking the passenger airbag circuit connection and the clocking system are some of the ways that you can remove the airbag light without a scanner.
 If all of these do not work, you may be forced to check the error codes from your onboard diagnostic computer and send them to professionals.

 Dashboard lights inform the driver that there is something wrong with their car.
 The engine and airbag light needs closer attention as it leads to further problems if not attended to.
 If your airbag light keeps coming on, you may need to check connections on the passenger seat and the clocking system.